collabsoft/forge-apps-ui-example/README.md

   - modifying description of `summary` field with the latest date time
   - showing the priority field

-Also, it provides a basic example of how to retrieve the app context and how to call product API.
+Also, it provides an example admin page to control the UI modifications and where you can understand how to retrieve the app context and how to call product API.

 ## About Forge